 -

-Bitdefender vs. Kaspersky: which is better?
+Bitdefender vs. Kaspersky: Which is better?

 Bitdefender vs. Kaspersky at a glance

-- Bitdefender: Best for premium features with affordable pricing
+- Bitdefender: Best for premium features

 - Kaspersky: Best for proven antivirus protection